NeKoRoSYS/NeKoRoSYS-NeKoRoDOTS/README.md

 - Auto-pause animated wallpapers via [mpvpaper-stop](https://github.com/pvtoari/mpvpaper-stop) (dependencies: cmake, cjson)
   - Used at `set-wallpaper.sh` and `check-video.sh` in `~/.config/hypr/scripts/wallpapers/` to save CPU/RAM usage.

-- This rice uses `wofi` to run actions and apps.
+- This rice uses `rofi` to run actions and apps.
   - Some apps like `mpvpaper` needs to be ran using `prime-run` and `gamemoderun`
     - Install via `sudo pacman -S nvidia-prime gamemode`.
   - (Automatically provided by `pkglist.txt` if you used the `install.sh` bash file)